IRS-Cybersec/ctf_platform/api/README.md

 #### Remarks

-* If `username` is empty, the current user will be deleted
+* If `users` is empty, the own user will be deleted
-* `username` can only be defined by a user with permissions level 2
+* `users` can only be defined by a user with permissions level 2
+* If `users` is defined, the own user's account cannot be deleted as a precaution
 * This endpoint is very slow

 #### Errors